Last updated on August 25th, 2022 at 12:16 pm

 We’re just passing the T-1 year mark on the UK’s journey towards leaving the EU.
-Some of my readers are “Leavers”, while others are “Remainers”, but for everyone living in the UK or doing business with the UK, there are many questions that remain unclear.
-To be fair, some of the lack of clarity is due to the negotiation process that Prime Minister May’s government is engaged in, and some of it is the result of the complexity in the EU-UK relationship.
-I hope to add some clarity to this situation, at least as far as the impact on third-country manufacturers and CE Marking is concerned.
+Some of my readers are “Leavers,” while others are “Remainers,” but for everyone living in the UK or doing business with the UK, many questions remain unclear.
+To be fair, some of the lack of clarity is due to the negotiation process that Prime Minister May’s government is engaged in.
+Some of it results from the complexity of the EU-UK relationship.
+I hope to add some clarity to this situation, at least regarding the impact on third-country manufacturers and CE Marking.

 What is an Authorised Representative?